yaydede/toolbox/docs/20-TSEmbedding.md

 ## [8,]   10      9      8
 ```

-Now the key point is there is no a temporal dependence between each row so that shuffling this data after re-structuring it admissible.
+Now, the key point is that there is no a temporal dependence between each row so that shuffling this data after re-structuring it admissible.
 Let's have an AR(1) example on this simulated data

 ```r